 In 1961, Kennedy Café Inc. opened The Crossroads of Boston restaurant and bar at 495-497 Beacon and at 25 Massachusetts Avenue.

-In February of 1962, it applied for permission to cut an opening between 495-497 Beacon and 25 Massachusetts Avenue to facilitate its operating in both locations (as had the Esplanade Café).
-The permit was subsequently abandoned and by 1963, 25 Massachusetts Avenue was the location of the Chung Sai Restaurant.
+By 1963, 25 Massachusetts Avenue was the location of the Chung Sai Restaurant.
 The Crossroads continued to operate at 495 Beacon.

-It was probably at about this time that the lots for 25-27-Massachusetts Avenue and 495-497 Beacon were adjusted, and a 6′ x 30′ strip of land at the rear of 25-27 Massachusetts was transferred to 495-497 Beacon.
-The transfer added 180 square feet to 495-497 Beacon (increasing the lot size from 2,232 sf to 2,412 sf., and reducing the lot size at 25-27 Massachusetts Avenue from 1,441 sf to 1,261 sf.
-The new lot lines were contained in a plan by William S. Crocker, Inc., surveyors, and filed with the Land Court on December 3, 1966.
+In December of 1966, Edward Goodfellow transferred the rear six feet of 25-27 Massachusetts Avenue (the rear yard over which the easement for access to the alley was located) to 495-497 Beacon.
+The transfer added 180 square feet to 495-497 Beacon (increasing the lot size from 2,232 sf to 2,412 sf, and reducing the lot size at 25-27 Massachusetts Avenue from 1,441 sf to 1,261 sf).
+The 6 foot wide strip was enclosed with a wall at the southern end, with a door in the wall to provide access to the passageway for 25-27 Massachusetts Avenue and 491 Beacon.
+The new lot lines were contained in a plan by William S. Crocker, Inc., surveyors, and filed with the Land Court on December 16, 1966.

 In March of 1981, David Ricupero filed for permission to combined 491 Beacon and 25-27 Massachusetts into one property, with the address to be 491 Beacon and the combined occupancy to be eleven apartments, a retail store, and a restaurant, which he indicated was the existing occupancy.
 He subsequently abandoned the permit.